vijithaepa/would-you-rather/README.md

 * Functionality is detailed in the `PROJECT.md` file, under `App Functionality`

 ## App Functionality
-* User will be redirect to login page at first:
+* User will be redirect to login page at first or whenever user try to access a page without login first:
 ![alt text](screens/login.png "Login page")

-* Once user logged in, will be direct to home page where user can see the both Unanswered and answered questions.
-But the Unanswered tab will be default selected.
+* Once user is logged in, will be direct to home page where user can see the both Unanswered and Answered questions.
+But the Unanswered tab will be selected as default.
 ![alt text](screens/Dashboard.png "Dashboard")

-* When user click on the "View Poll" button, will taken to answer the poll (if it's unanswered)
+* When the user click on the "View Poll" button, will be taken to answer the poll (if it's unanswered)
 ![alt text](screens/questions.png "Question")

 * If the question is already answered, then will be taken to result page.